P.F. Chang’s Mongolian Beef Copycat

 This post may contain affiliate links.
 See our disclosure policy.

-Mongolian Beef is one of my favorite dishes in the world!
-And with this easy Mongolian beef recipe you can make five times the amount for the same prices as one order from P.F.
-Chang’s.
+Mongolian beef is one of my favorite dishes in the world!
+And with this easy Mongolian beef recipe, you can make five times the amount for the same price as ONE order from P.F.
+Chang’s (and every bit as delicious)!
 I love the restaurant, but it can be a little pricey for what you actually get.

-Don’t get me wrong, I will be the first to tell you that I LOVE dining out at fun restaurants or getting Chinese takeout from my favorite places.
-It’s nice to have someone else do the cooking for me once in a while.
-But this dish is so easy to make from home and it’s one that the whole family enjoys.
-Most people who have it say they actually like it MORE than P.F.
+Don’t get me wrong, I LOVE dining out at fun restaurants or getting Chinese takeout from my favorite places.
+It’s nice to have someone else do the cooking every once in a while.
+But this dish is so easy to make from home, and it’s one that the whole family enjoys!
+Most people who have tried it say they actually like it MORE than P.F.
 Chang’s.
 It really does taste just like P.F.
-Chang’s Mongolian Beef!
+Chang’s Mongolian Beef, if not better!

 Ingredients in Mongolian Beef